-Telesales skills and telephone sales training should teach the ability to change one's state of mind.
+Telesales skills training should teach the ability to change one's state of mind.

-In this telesales skills guest article, Art Sobczak illustrates the impact of attitude and feeings on results:
+In this telesales skills guest article, Art Sobczak illustrates the impact of attitude and feelings on results:

 Using the phone in sales can be one of the most morale-crushing tasks that anyone can perform--if you allow it to take you to that place.
 Let's face it, most people are not wired to consistently take the beating that many folks on the phone face, day after day.
 Most normal humans quit doing something after it hurts.
 We make the next call.